 The best software developers understand that they can work from wherever they want.
 Many of the best software companies acknowledge this and are building remote teams.
 One of the best examples is Automattic, the creator of WordPress.
 The company is “location agnostic” with hundreds of developers spread globally.
 Scrapinghub, one of Cork’s best (but least known) software companies has over 100 employees spread across dozens of different cities.

 Battling time zones can be softened by keeping core hours, Scrum meetings can be held on Hangouts, and at this stage the thought of broadband not being ubiquitous seems strange.
 Sure there are challenges but remote work is definitely growing fast and looks like a pretty fundamental change.

+With our Dedicated Development Team Services, you can grow your team size in no time and with almost no operational hassle.
 If you’re interested in learning more about how remote workers can benefit your team please feel free to email us at firstname.lastname@example.org